kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Farrell, Gerard. _The ‘Mere Irish’ and the Colonisation of Ulster, 1570-1641_.
 London: Palgrave Macmillan, 2017.

-Farrer, William and J Brownbill (eds.). _A History of the County of Lancaster_, vol. 4.
+Farrer, William and J Brownbill, eds. _A History of the County of Lancaster_, vol. 4.
 London: VCH, 1911.

 Ferris, John P. 'Osborne, Sir Edward, 1st Bt.
 (1596–1647), of Kiveton, Harthill, Yorks.; Formerly of Stratford Abbey, West Ham, Essex'. _HPO_.